highlight/highlight/docs-content/general/6_product-features/6_metrics/2_metrics-tutorials/4_user-analytics.md

 ### 6. Refine Your Metrics

 If you’d prefer to track unique sessions instead of unique users, simply modify the `CountDistinct` function to use secure_session_id instead of the user identifier.
+To get more insights into searching events, read our [event search docs](../5_event-search.md).

 ### 7. Interpret and Act on the Data